HugoCunha/DLTTestRobot/README.md

 v0.1.2:

+* All tests enabled by default
+* Connect and Disconnect all ECUs in DLT Viewer
+* New command to measure power consumption and write to report summary
 * Output found DLT message
 * Fixed DLT find single word
 * DLT file output also in reports directory